MYSTERY SHOPPING & MYSTERY CHECKS

 YOU SHOULD NEVER RESPOND TO A PHISHING EMAIL.
 Additionally, you can file formal complaints concerning any suspected fraudulent e-mail with the Internet Fraud Complaint Center (IFCC) at www.ic3.gov.
 The IFCC is a partnership between the Federal Bureau of Investigation, and the National White Collar Crime Center.
 You can also feel free to contact Henrico FCU with specific questions.

-For more details about phishing, visit the National Credit Union Administration website.
+For more details about phishing, visit the National Credit Union Administration Fraud Prevention.

 YOU'RE A LOTTERY WINNER!
 OR NOT.